Markov decision process

-Markov decision process (MDP), also called a stochastic dynamic program or stochastic control problem, is a model for sequential decision making when outcomes are uncertain.
+A Markov decision process (MDP) is a mathematical model for sequential decision making when outcomes are uncertain.
+It is a type of stochastic decision process, and is often solved using the methods of stochastic dynamic programming.

 Originating from operations research in the 1950s, MDPs have since gained recognition in a variety of fields, including ecology, economics, healthcare, telecommunications and reinforcement learning.
 Reinforcement learning utilizes the MDP framework to model the interaction between a learning agent and its environment.
 In this framework, the interaction is characterized by states, actions, and rewards.
 The MDP framework is designed to provide a simplified representation of key elements of artificial intelligence challenges.
 This modeling framework incorporates the understanding of cause and effect, the management of uncertainty and nondeterminism, and the pursuit of explicit goals.

 The name comes from its connection to Markov chains, a concept developed by the Russian mathematician Andrey Markov.
 The "Markov" in "Markov decision process" refers to the underlying structure of state transitions that still follow the Markov property.
 The process is called a "decision process" because it involves making decisions that influence these state transitions, extending the concept of a Markov chain into the realm of decision-making under uncertainty.